Will the Leader of the House update the House on the forthcoming business?

 The hon.
 Lady raises an important constituency issue.
 If she wants to write to me about it, I will happily take up that specific case with the relevant Minister on her behalf.
 This is the sort of issue she should raise at the next Question Time opportunity.

 I am still waiting for an answer to my question on what caused the Grenfell Tower fire, which I was told was imminent last autumn.
-Not for the first time, the question has outlasted the Minister to whom it was asked.
+Not for the first time, the question has outlasted the Minister of whom it was asked.
 Can we hear from Ministers in the Department for Business, Energy and Industrial Strategy about fire safety, especially that of domestic appliances?
 Last Sunday they announced a new Office for Product Safety and Standards, which appears to be just a new name for business as usual.

 I say again that we continue to be appalled by what happened at Grenfell.
 The hon.
 Gentleman will be aware that we have been working since then to make sure that people living in high-rise buildings are safe by carrying out a series of checking and testing, which includes identifying ACM—aluminium composite material—cladding and larger-scale tests to establish how different combinations of cladding and insulation materials behave in a fire.
 The rules on fire safety are being reviewed, and he is right to raise the importance of this issue.

 As the roll-out of universal credit accelerates, Ministers will soon be confronted with the task of transitioning people on tax credits to universal credit.
-They must tell us soon how people will be informed of the changes and of when the draft statutory instruments will be laid.
+They must tell us soon how people will be informed of the changes and when the draft statutory instruments will be laid.
 May we have a debate on how the Government will ensure that no one loses out as a result of the transition?

 In statements and in response to urgent questions, Ministers have come to the House to explain the changes to universal credit.
 We need to learn all lessons so that we improve the system.
 Universal credit is designed to ensure that work always pays, and there is evidence that it is working.
 People on universal credit spend more time seeking work and are more successful in finding work.